varnish/Varnish-Book/src/index.rst

 About the material
 ==================

-This tutorial is part of Varnish Software's (http://www.varnish-software.com) official training material.
+This book is part of Varnish Software's (http://www.varnish-software.com) official training material.

 Since the material is intended to be a complete set of training material,